PriyaranjanKS/FusionDevBlogs/_posts/2024-11-05-Copilot-Anthropic-Claude-Procurement.md

    - **Anthropic-version**: `2023-06-01`
    - **Model**: `claude-3-5-sonnet-20240620`

 4. In the **message field**, add the prompt formula to be sent to Claude.
+Here we sent the dataverse data as well as the instruction to identify low stock from the data.
    ```
    Table(
     {